 “Yeah.
 I’ve known him forever.”

 “They said you have connections.
 I want to finalize the band as soon as possible.”

 “I’m coming to LA, but it’s strictly business.
 How’s your movie career working out?”

 “My role is to line up music talent.
 But the script is a bomb.”

 “You haven’t change.
-Jesus, can’t you avoid interfering.”
+Jesus, can’t you stop interfering.”